mirjunaid26/hpc-ai-engineers-toolkit/README.md

-# HPC and Linux Toolbox
+# HPC and Linux Toolkit

 ## Useful Random Commands
 ### 1. To deactivate `auto_autoactivate_conda` which displays `(base)` infront of the username.